Achraf-Elh22/whats-app/README.md

 TODO: Learning version

 - [x] know more about Parcel and @babel/polyfill
-- [x] know more about how to create perfict model in mongodb
+- [x] know more about how to create perfect model in mongodb
 - [x] Pug
 - [ ] Handle Errors
-- [ ] Passportjs
+- [ ] Passport js
 - [ ] Learn jquery
 - [ ] connect-flash
 - [ ] learn more about [Production best practices: performance and reliability]("https://expressjs.com/th/advanced/best-practice-performance.html")